 I thought I knew my partner inside and out, before we found out we were pregnant.
 I felt close to him, I knew everything I thought I could have possibly known, and was certain that there wasn't a part of him I hadn't discovered.
 Of course, I couldn't have imagined all the new, important, sometimes hilarious, often heartbreaking and even surprising things I'd uncover about him, not because we eventually had a son together, but because at

 lessons that not only make you a better mother, but teach you about your partner.
 Grief, while experienced differently by absolutely everybody, is also a great unifier.
 It's why countries are unified by despair, and the entire world can come together after a horrific tragedy.
 Simply put, surviving the loss of a baby can make your relationship stronger, mostly because you learn about your partner in ways you wish you didn't have to, but that are undoubtably beneficial.

 I'm not saying losing a baby is the only way to learn about and, in turn, get close to your partner, but I am saying that losing a baby will force you, for better or worse, to learn things about your partner that you couldn't have possibly known prior.
 I am not thankful that I lost one of my twin sons, but I am thankful that — in the middle of that loss — I realized certain things about my partner, and our partnership, that only made our relationship stronger.
 So, with that in mind, here are 10 things you learn about your partner when you lose a baby.

-Everyone grieves differently, and until you've faced an insurmountable loss with your partner, you won't know how they need to mourn.
+How They Grieve Everyone grieves differently, and until you've faced an insurmountable loss with your partner, you won't know how they need to mourn.
 Especially because, while many people (myself included) have an idea of how they would handle a death, that idea can shift, change, or be replaced altogether.
 In fact, some people don't grieve at all (at least, not in a way that is easily defined or detectable) and while that may be perplexing, it definitely doesn't mean that they aren't dealing with a loss in their own unique way.
 You simply can't know how your partner will deal with a loss as painful as losing a child until you're both dealing with it together.
+How They Communicate

 Communication is much more difficult when it's strained by grief, pain, and anger.
 When you're knee-deep in the mourning period with your partner, you'll learn how they really communicate.
 Whether it's via talking, touch, a specific gesture or absolute silence, you'll realize how they express their emotions, their needs, and their feelings with you, which will better equip you to communicate with them, too.
+Their Unique Strengths